Secure Nginx with Let’s Encrypt on AlmaLinux 9

 Also, you need a fully registered domain name.

-When you are completely done with these requirements you can start to secure your Nginx with Let’s Encrypt on AlmaLinux 9.
+When you are completely done with these requirements, you can start to secure your Nginx with Let’s Encrypt on AlmaLinux 9.

 By default, the certbot package is not available in the DNF package manager.
 You need to enable the EPEL repository.
+Run the following command to add the EPEL repository on AlmaLinux 9:

 sudo dnf install epel-release -y